 Leaders should work with their coaches to create an individual development plan.
 This not only requires them to invest time in themselves but also helps them grow awareness of the process so they can guide others.

 Supporting leaders with ongoing coaching gives them the confidence to overcome potential pitfalls.
 There are many opportunities during the standard workweek when leaders can feel unsettled or off-balance.
 Political struggles, pressure from peers, or upheaval at home can all impact our ability to lead successfully.

 Ongoing coaching helps leaders feel the confidence that they need to power through these challenges and continue to stay the course.
 Business leads can see that others are often suffering from similar problems — giving them the insight to work through issues that could otherwise be paralyzing.

-- Critical projects require managers who are able to work well with others.
+- Critical projects require managers who can work well with others.

 - Leaders are often hungry for knowledge that will make them more effective.
 Managers love that an investment in lifelong learning creates engaged employees.